ava-labs/ortelius/docs/api.md

 #### Params:

-`startTime` - The time to start calculating from.
-Defaults to the time of the first known transaction.
+`startTime` - The Time to start calculating from.
+Defaults to the Time of the first known transaction.
 Valid values are unix timestamps (in seconds) or RFC3339 datetime strings.

-`endTime` - The time to end calculating to.
-Defaults to the current time.
+`endTime` - The Time to end calculating to.
+Defaults to the current Time.
 Valid values are unix timestamps (in seconds) or RFC3339 datetime strings.

 `intervalSize` - If given, a list of intervals of the given size from startTime to endTime will be returned, with the aggregates for each interval.
-Valid values are `minute`, `hour`, `day`, `week`, `month`, `year`, or a valid Go duration string as described here: https://golang.org/pkg/time/#ParseDuration
+Valid values are `minute`, `hour`, `day`, `week`, `month`, `year`, or a valid Go duration string as described here: https://golang.org/pkg/Time/#ParseDuration

 #### Response: